Alexander-Chansa/lab5-frameworks/README.md

-# Lab 5 – UI Frameworks in Practice
+# Lab 5 – UI Frameworks
 This project demonstrates the use of Bootstrap, Tailwind CSS, and React.js for building styled and interactive UI components.

 ## Folders: